-Northwest Christian Education exists to assist parents as they provide Christian education for their children.
+Summit Christian Academy (SCA) assists parents in providing a Christian education for their children.
 The primary basis for admission to the program is a parental commitment to accept their biblical mandate to train their children.
-Since the School Board of NCE believes that education is a scriptural mandate, admission is open only to children whose parents are committed to Christian values.
+Since the SCA School Board believes that education is a scriptural mandate, admission is open only to children whose parents are committed to Christian values.
 In addition, the following policy considerations will be applied when evaluating each family for admission of their child(ren):

 - At least one parent must subscribe to the Statement of Faith.

 - Parents must view Christian education as a religious conviction.

 - At least one parent must be present at seminars, orientations, and parent-teacher conferences (except in the case of exchange students, F-1).

 All school policies apply equally to all SCA families.
 Students are enrolled as space permits.

 Each student must be in good standing with the previous school attended (i.e., passing grades and a good behavior record).
 A student with poor academic performance and/or behavior problems will be placed on probation for one quarter.
 If results are improved, the student will be taken off of probation and be officially enrolled at SCA.

 Secondary students (grades 6-12) must commit to their willingness to attend SCA verbally and in writing, and they must openly attest to their willingness to abide by all the procedures and rules of SCA.